josefsbreakfast/Polaris-Protocol/Polaris_Nest/Git_Intake_Drawer/💰_problem_manufacture_capitalism_as_perpetual_malfunction.md

+regarding specific problem:
+add:
+Mad world
+Mad bad and sad
+query: black skin white masks
+query example introduction to capitalism

+and I don't know, man I think I might need to just like, stick the robot series on the curriculum.

+I feel like there's a particular skit with Amy from Futurama, but it's been so long I'll have to rewatch it or search.

+---

 # 💰 Problem Manufacture — Capitalism as Perpetual Malfunction
 **First created:** 2025-10-22 | **Last updated:** 2025-10-22
 *When dysfunction becomes the product itself.*